Captain’s Log: Tricks of the trade

 Others aboard: Shelly and Tom, friends of Donald and Rachel

 Courses Completed: ASA 103 (Basic Coastal Cruising), ASA 104 (Bareboat Cruising), ASA 114 (Cruising Catamaran)

 Day 1: Sharing past experiences, future goals

 Friends Donald, Rachel, Shelly, and Tom all step aboard Sweet and Salty with a mix of sailing experience.
-Donald sailed Hobies in college but hopes by the end of the week to have enough knowledge to bareboat charter a 40’ monohull, a boat similar to the Helia 44’ catamaran.
-On the other hand, Rachel doesn’t have any sailing experience and admits she is only really here because Donald wants her to be.
-She’s agreed to take ASA 101 but not the other ASA courses Donald has signed up for this week.
+Donald sailed Hobies in college but hopes by the end of the week to have enough knowledge to bareboat charter a 40’ Catamaran, a boat similar to the Helia 44’ catamaran.
+On the other hand, Rachel doesn’t have any sailing experience but is eager to learn how to be a good crew member.

 Their friends Shelly and Tom are just along for the ride!
 However, Shelly already has ASA certifications from a local club on Lake St. Claire in Minnesota.

 In the morning, the group goes through the boat systems at check out and then departs Compass Point Marina.
 The winds brought no surprises, with the predicted easterly winds holding steady at about 20 kts.
 It’s ideal conditions to practice boat handling under power as the crew works their way out of Cruz Bay.
 From there, the crew raises sails to the 2nd reef position and spends time getting a feel for the boat’s maneuvering ability, including through upwind points of sail.

 Rachel and Donald both practice tacking until arriving in Caneel Bay.
 Now, the work is over!
 The group snorkels, grills Mahi, and enjoys the USVI sunshine.